Morthais/data_structure_final/2-linked_list.md

 What is a Linked List?

-A Linked List is a data structure which is not built

 What is the purpose of a Linked List?

 What kind of errors are common when using a Linked List?